abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/OOPS_Concepts.md

 always remember that this method must return a string and the string will be used when the object is printed.
 This is useful in debugging an we can print the values of the attributes.

+# Coding standards in Python

+all variable and method are in snake_case and all class name should be in PascalCase

+it is same as camelCase but the first character is also capitilzed

+    Classes:
+    Mobile
+    RegularCustomer

+    Methods:
+    change_password()
+    display_details()

+    Variables:
+    price = 1000
+    brand = "Samsung"